Drago245/more_attractive_mode/README.md

 # more_attractive_mode

+NOTE:

+This has been abandoned.
+Unbeknownst to me, attract mode has a screensaver built in.
+This screensaver only plays Snap files, and doesn't open games, but it's good enough for my purpose, and so I have no reason to continue to fumble my way through this.

+Original:

 A simple Python script to make a retropie arcade automatically switch between games at a fixed interval.

 Currently this is nothing.
 I know very little python and my goal is to learn some with this very simple project.